Severe systemic infections (source unknown)

 - Blood cultures and any other relevant samples prior to administration of antibiotics.
 Consider source control.

-- IV Antibiotic Administration according to GG&C infection management guidelines.
+- IV antibiotic administration according to GG&C infection management guidelines.
 For each hour’s delay in administering antibiotics in septic shock, mortality increases by 7.6%.
-Communicate with the member of staff who is responsible for administration of the IV antibiotic therapy so it is given promptly.
+Record first dose of antibiotic in the 'one-off' section of the kardex and communicate with the member of staff who is responsible for administration of IV antibiotic therapy to ensure it is administered immediately.
+N.B.
 Administer the antibiotic in the clinical area where infection has been recognised and do not delay until arrival at destination ward.
-Review empirical (best guess) antimicrobial therapy no later than 48 hours after initiation.
-Simplify and switch to narrow spectrum therapy when microbiology results become available.

 - Oxygen to maintain target saturation (>94% or 88%-92% in people at risk of hypercapnic respiratory failure)